-If a USB connection is made to the display (all MultiSync PA Series models, P232W, P241W, P242W, EA244UHD and EA304WMi only), the USB connection will be shown and should be selected instead of the DDC/CI connection.
+If a USB connection is made to the display (all MultiSync PA Series models, P232W, P241W, P242W, EA244UHD, EA304WMi, and X841UHD only), the USB connection will be shown and should be selected instead of the DDC/CI connection.
+See the "Features by Model" on page 57 for all model specific functionality.